OuhscBbmc/BbmcResources/instructions/github.md

 # GitHub Tasks

+*Much of this material has been moved.
+Please see https://ouhscbbmc.github.io/data-science-practices-1/git.html*

 ### GitHub User Account Creation

 This email can be sent by anyone on the CDW team.
 Copy the content below, then replace the placeholders in curly braces with the project-specific values, and finally sent the email.